SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 It queues event handlers in the **Event queue** and executes them in the **Call stack**, producing JS code.

+The event loop has one simple job — to monitor the **Call stack** and the **Callback queue**.

+If the Call stack is empty, the Event Loop will take the **first event** from the queue and will push it to the Call Stack, which will run it.

 [/slide]

 [slide hideTitle]